[Dec 3 2018]

-[Heading] Collected in Definitive Verse and Inclusive Verse without the title and with a capital “H” for “ house” T.S.Eliot includes it in his A Choice of Kipling’s Verse.
+[Heading] Not though you die to-night Collected in Definitive Verse and Inclusive Verse without the title and with a capital “H” for “ house” T.S.Eliot includes it in his A Choice of Kipling’s Verse.
 It has a slight echo of Shakespeare’s Sonnet 18, and leaves one wishing for more:

 Is it for fear to wet a widow's eye[Page 318, line 7] Meridki about eighteen miles north of Lahore, the site of manoeuvres of 1890.

 [Page 318, line 12] bargee a man who lived and worked on a canal-barge in England - proverbially somewhat rough-and-ready.

 [Page 318, line 15] the Berars an imaginary Mahratta regiment from Berar.
 Berar was also known as the 'Haidarabad Assigned Districts', and was transferred to Britain in 1861 in return for certain other Districts and in cancellation of a debt of £2 million sterling.
 [Harmsworth]